SECURITIES AND EXCHANGE COMMISSION

 Executive Vice President and Chief Human Resources Officer_______

 FOR IMMEDIATE RELEASE

-The Allstate Corporation (NYSE: ALL) protects people from life’s uncertainties with a circle of protection including cars, homes, electronic devices, benefits and identity theft.
+The Allstate Corporation (NYSE: ALL) is one of the largest publicly held personal lines property and casualty insurers in America, with more than 190 million policies in force and revenues of $50.6 billion in 2021.
+Allstate protects people from life’s uncertainties with a circle of protection including cars, homes, electronic devices, benefits and identity theft.
 Products are available through a broad distribution network including Allstate agents, independent agents, major retailers, online and at the workplace.
 Allstate is widely known for the slogan “You’re in Good Hands with Allstate.”

 Financial information, including material announcements about The Allstate Corporation, is routinely posted on www.allstateinvestors.com.